Roscoe Arbuckle: Scandal

 Arbuckle was regarded by those who knew him closely as a good-natured man who was shy around women, and he had been described as "the most chaste man in pictures."
 However, studio executives, fearing negative publicity by association, warned Arbuckle's industry friends and fellow actors (many of whose careers they controlled) not to publicly defend him.
 Charlie Chaplin told reporters that he could not believe that Arbuckle was guilty, having known him since they both worked at Keystone in 1914.
 Chaplin "knew Roscoe to be a genial, easy-going type who would not harm a fly."
 Buster Keaton issued a public statement in support of Arbuckle that resulted in a mild reprimand from Keaton's studio.
 Actor William S. Hart, who had never met or worked with Arbuckle, issued a number of damaging public statements presuming Arbuckle's guilt.
 Arbuckle later wrote a premise for a film parodying Hart as a thief, bully and wifebeater.
 Keaton purchased the premise, and the resulting film, The Frozen North, was released in 1922, almost a year after the scandal first emerged.
 Keaton cowrote, directed and starred in the film, and Hart refused to speak to Keaton for many years afterward.

 The prosecutor, San Francisco district attorney Matthew Brady, an intensely ambitious man who planned to run for governor, made public pronouncements of Arbuckle's guilt and pressured witnesses to make false statements.
+In public statements before the trial, Brady declared: "I will get the truth.
+I do not consider Roscoe Arbuckle entitled to one bit more consideration than those gangsters got from me.
+He shall be prosecuted with all the force that human energy can achieve."
 Brady at first featured Delmont as his star witness during the indictment hearing.
 The defense obtained a letter from Delmont admitting to a plan to extort payment from Arbuckle.
 Delmont's constantly changing testimony effectively ended any chance of the case proceeding to trial.
 Ultimately, the judge found no evidence of rape.
 After hearing testimony from party guest Zey Prevon that Rappe said "Roscoe hurt me" on her deathbed, the judge decided that Arbuckle could be charged with first-degree murder.
 Brady had originally planned to seek the death penalty, but the charge was later reduced to manslaughter.

-After nearly three weeks in jail he was released on bail of $5,000.
+After nearly three weeks in jail he was released on bail of $5,000, about $ in today's dollars.